CSD-FX/nodejs-demo-app/README.md

 *Choose an Ubuntu Server 24.04 LTS image, t2.micro, and storage of 10gb.
 *Configure the security group to allow inbound traffic on port 22 (SSH), port 3000 (for your Node.js app), port 80 (HTTP) and port 443 (HTTPS) from anywhere (0.0.0.0/0).
 *Launch the instance and connect using SSH.
+*MAKE SURE TO GIVE EXECUTIVE PERMISSION FOR THE "pem file"

 ---